Table of Contents

 Assume that the company manufactures and sells electronic devices.
 In April, the company delivers 1,000 devices to a customer but allows them to pay on credit.
 The selling price for each device is INR 10,000, for a total revenue of INR 10,000,000.

-Rather than waiting for the client to make the payment, the company recognises revenue at the point of sale, which is when the devices are given to the customer, according to accrual accounting standards.
+Rather than waiting for the client to make the payment, the company recognizes revenue at the point of sale, which is when the devices are given to the customer, according to accrual accounting standards.
 As a result, even if the customer hasn’t paid yet, the company will record an income of INR 10,000,000 in its financial records in April.

 The company may provide a more realistic portrayal of its financial performance and position by using accrual accounting, allowing stakeholders to make informed decisions based on the timing of revenues and expenses rather than just cash flows.